awslabs/aws-c-io/README.md

 #### Special, pre-defined handlers
 Out of the box you get a few handlers pre-implemented.
 1. Sockets.
 We've done the heavy lifting of implementing a consistent sockets interface for each platform.
-Sockets interact directly with the underlying io and are invoked directly by the event loop for io events.
+Sockets interact directly with the underlying io and are invoked directly by the event-loop for io events.
 2. Pipes (or something like them depending on platform), these are particularly useful for testing.
 3. TLS.
 We provide TLS implementations for most platforms.